 Change management is not just another business buzzword that can be ignored.
-A number of distinct, proven methodologies are critical to adopt when implementing or responding to change in the in-house agency (IHA) and, as is often the case, these practices are about the people as much as the process.
+A number of distinct, proven methodologies are critical to adopt when implementing or responding to change in the in-house agency (IHA) you lead.
+And, as is often the case, these practices are about the people as much as the actual change management process.

-- Unfreeze - Assess the agency's current state, determine needed changes and establish the driving forces for change while minimizing barriers.
+- Unfreeze - Assess your agency's current state, determine needed changes and establish the driving forces for change while minimizing barriers.

 - Change - Take action and launch the change.